lervag/vimtex/CONTRIBUTING.md

 Vim help files have their own specific syntax.
 There is a Vim help section on how to write them, see [`:h help-writing`](http://vimdoc.sourceforge.net/htmldoc/helphelp.html#help-writing).

-The vimtex documentation style should be relatively clear, and it should be easy to see from the existing documentation how to write it.
+The VimTeX documentation style should be relatively clear, and it should be easy to see from the existing documentation how to write it.
 Still, here are some pointers: